debops/debops/docs/defaults-configuration.rst

   addresses, they will be filtered according to the interface "family" - this allows you to keep all of the host IP addresses in one list.

-  IP addresses will be configured in the order they are listed.
-If interface is configured as ``static``, first IPv4 address will be the main one, the rest will be added with numbered labels; when interface is configured to get its IP address from DHCP, all IPv4 addresses will be added with numbered labels.
+  The IP addresses will be configured in the order they are listed.
+If the interface is configured as ``static``, the first IPv4 address will be the main one, the rest will be added with numbered labels.
+When the interface is configured to get its IP address via DHCP, all IPv4 addresses will be added with numbered labels.

 ``gateway``
   IP address of the gateway configured for this interface; only one gateway can